 ENGLISH LANGUAGE PROFICIENCY (International applicants only) - TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609, any department code accepted).
 Scores must not be more than two years old.
 Please see the following page for additional information regarding IELTS and waiver options: https://gps.rice.edu/qualifications.

 CURRICULUM VITAE (CV) - A comprehensive chronological listing of your professional achievements including academic credentials and employment.
 Please include the title of any publications or research projects (for example, an undergraduate or MA thesis).

 STATEMENT OF PURPOSE - A 1-2 page, double-spaced statement, outlining your reasons for undertaking graduate study and your goals for your time at Rice.
 This would be the place to talk about your interest in a specific field or fields of literary study, and anything about your record you feel we should know.

 WRITING SAMPLE - A 15-25 page sample of your academic writing in a relevant field or subfield.
 The most successful writing samples show an awareness of conversations and debates within the field of literary study.

 RECOMMENDATION LETTERS - Three letters of recommendation, preferably from professors who know your work well.
-Recommenders, named in the application form, will be sent automated emails requesting that they complete an online evaluation and upload the letter of recommendation only after the application form is fully submitted.
-We advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task ahead of the application deadline.
-A grace period of a few days will be given to recommenders past the application deadline; recommendations are due by January 11, 2018.
+Once recommenders name and contact information is provided in the application form, automated emails requesting that recommenders complete an online evaluation and upload the letter of recommendation will be sent; we advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task ahead of the application deadline.

-Inquiries regarding the application process should be directed to Dina Galley, Graduate Program Administrator.
+Inquiries regarding the application process should be directed to Reese Alexander, Graduate Program Administor